Additional Client Money Insurance

-We have a supplementary insurance that covers each customer up to £1,000,000.
-This service is free of charge for our customers and corresponds to the highest standards within the industry.
+We have a supplementary insurance that covers each customer up to £1,000,000 in excess of the standard FSCS cover.
+This service is free of charge for our customers.

 This extra insurance builds on the standard FSCS protection

 Client funds are insured under the Financial Services Compensation Scheme (FSCS) which provides cover a shortfall of up to £50,000 per person in the unlikely event that ayondo ceases business or is declared to be in default.

 Client money is only held in reputable global banks, which we review regularly to ensure that they are in good financial condition.
 In the event that a UK banks defaults, the FSCS will compensate you with up to £85,000.